Alchima/Alchima/README.md

 ## Hi there 👋
+Aspiring software engineer with experience in C#, JavaScript, and Java.
+Passionate about sustainable tech and clean energy
 <!--
 **Alchima/Alchima** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.